jonigl/mcp-client-for-ollama/README.md

 #### Server

 This repository includes a sample MCP server implementation in [`server.py`](./server.py) that you can use for testing or as a reference implementation.

+## Relation to Official MCP Client guide

+While this project was inspired by the [official MCP client quickstart guide](https://modelcontextprotocol.io/quickstart/client), it has been adapted specifically for Ollama models rather than Anthropic models.
+The official guide focuses on Claude and other Anthropic models, whereas this implementation provides a similar experience but tailored for open-source models running through Ollama.

+If you're looking for the official MCP implementation for Anthropic models, please refer to the official documentation.